-Figure 1.4 Consultation and Engagement Milestones
+Figure 1.5 Consultation and Engagement Milestones

-Those identified as having an interest in the Master Plan update were notified of opportunities to give feedback at each milestone in Figure 1.4.
+Those identified as having an interest in the Master Plan update were notified of opportunities to give feed-back at each milestone in Figure 1.5.
 The process was designed to ensure feedback was taken into consideration.
 More information on the consultation approach and those identified as having an interest can be found in Appendix B.1.
-Section 2.5 a summary of First Nations and Indigenous communities, partner and stakeholder views, and Appendix B sub-volumes provide notices used to communicate the Master Plan update along with detailed feedback gathered through the open houses.
+Section 2.5 provides a summary of Indigenous communities, partner and stakeholder views, and Appendix B sub-volumes provide notices used to communicate the Master Plan update along with detailed feedback gathered through the open houses.